 Unless authorized by the Board as a whole for a specific purpose, no individual Board member has any authority when acting alone.
-District constituents are reminded that the Board serves as a finder of fact, not unlike a jury in matters regarding student suspensions initiated by the Superintendent, expulsions, and personnel discipline.
+District constituents are reminded that the Board serves as a finder of fact, not unlike a jury, in matters such as student suspensions initiated by the Superintendent, expulsions, and personnel discipline.
 For this reason, the board may not be involved or informed prior to a board hearing on particular disciplinary matters.

-Complaints that are related to district use or administration of federal funds generated through specific programs identified by the Division of Elementary and Secondary Education (DESE) and authorized in the Elementary and Secondary Education Act1 may be taken directly from a patron or by referral from (DESE).
+Complaints that are related to district use or administration of federal funds generated through specific programs identified by the Arkansas Department of Education and authorized in the 2002 reauthorization of the Elementary and Secondary Education Act may be taken directly from a patron or by referral from the Arkansas Department of Education (ADE).
 If taken directly from a patron, the complaint may be submitted by either a signed statement or by a certified, recorded deposition or statement in which the complainant is identified.
 The complaints shall be addressed in the following manner.

-- The complaint shall be referred to the federal programs director, who shall assemble a team of at least two (2) people to investigate the complaint. - 2.
-Throughout the investigation, sufficient notes and records will be taken and maintained to substantiate the position of the findings of the investigation. - The team will interview the complainant and others as necessary to enable the team to make a determination of the validity of the complaint.
+- 1. The complaint shall be referred to the federal programs director, who shall assemble a team of at least two people to investigate the complaint. - 2.
+Throughout the investigation, sufficient notes and records will be taken and maintained to substantiate the position of the findings of the investigation. - 3.
+The team will interview the complainant and others as necessary to enable the team to make a determination of the validity of the complaint.
 The team may consult with individuals with knowledge or expertise in the matter which is the subject of the complaint, including legal counsel.